Five leadership lessons from hosting a podcast on race inequality in the NHS workforce

 With over a third of the NHS workforce coming from Black, Asian, and ethnic minority backgrounds, tackling racism is not optional.
 The experiences of ethnic minority staff are not just an equality issue, but they are directly linked to patient safety and outcomes for everyone.

-Drawing on lived experience and insights from diverse experts, leaders, and changemakers, we’re launching the podcast with a series on workforce, offering an honest and comprehensive look at what racial inequality in the NHS workforce really looks and feels like, with evidence-based interventions for leaders to practical guidance for allies and ethnic minority staff alike.
+Hosted by Dr Guddi Singh, this podcast draws on lived experience and insights from diverse experts, leaders, and changemakers.
+We’re launching with a series on workforce, offering an honest and comprehensive look at what racial inequality in the NHS workforce really looks and feels like, alongside evidence-based interventions for leaders and practical guidance for allies and ethnic minority staff alike.

 Guddi’s work explores how structural inequality shapes health and what it would take to change that.
 Working clinically on the frontline and academically at King’s College London, she brings a distinctive perspective spanning medicine, public health, philosophy, policy and media.